sisso/rust-space/rust/docs/forum.md

 # Forum

+## FFI events

+We should add new entities independent of location

+New events
+DockedAt(target), Undock(sector, pos), Teleport(sector,pos)

+### Context

+Currently create entity add a EntityAdded with position and sector.
+- can not be used for created docked entity

+The idea was to Add when visible and Remove when invisible.
+- that will complicate drastically UI, like

 ## AtSectorId

 One more time come to the discussion if we should have Location::AtSector or a diffirecent component.
 While